soren-fliegel/soren-fliegel.portfolio/README.md

 # soren-fliegel.portfolio
-This is a personal project portfolio so showcase some of my work!
+This is a personal project portfolio to showcase some of my work!